GavinHuttley/tib/source/seqcomp/pssm.rst

 In this case, I'm just doing this "manually".
 First, note the base order is T, C, A, G [1]_.
 Here's a pseudo-code algorithm describing this calculation:

+..
+[1] This ordering of nucleotides is chemical (pyrimidines, then purines) and is the ordering used in some software

 .. code-block:: rest

     PSSM is a 2D matrix with rows corresponding to bases, columns to positions